 AUGSBURG AT 150: SEQUICENTENNIAL CELEBRATION PLANNED FOR 2019

-In the fall of 2019, Augsburg will a year-long celebration of our sesquicentennial.
+In the fall of 2019, Augsburg will hold a year-long celebration of our sesquicentennial.
 Planning is already underway, led by Professor Darcy Engen and Athletics Director Jeff Swenson, Learn more about the planning for Augsburg’s sesquicentennial.